 - 1. Click the Mappings View tab on the Subsystem Management window. - In the Mappings window, create a new host group by clicking Mappings -> Define -> Host Group. - 3.
 Type the name of the new host group (for example, AIX).
 Click Add, and then click Close. - 4.
 Highlight the new host group and click Mappings -> Define -> Host. - 5.
 Define the new host.
 Type the name of the AIX host to which the storage subsystem is attached. - a.
 Click Add, and then click Close. - b.
 Highlight the host that you just added and right-click Define New Host Port. - c.
-Select the desired host port for the first HBA, and then change the host type to AIX and click Add.

-Note: Failure to change the host type from the default to AIX will cause undesired results.

-d.
-If you are configuring additional HBAs to this partition, choose the host port for the next HBA and click Add, and then click Close.
+Select the desired host port for the first HBA, and then change the host type to AIX and click Add. - Note: Failure to change the host type from the default to AIX will cause undesired results - d.
+Choose the host port for the second HBA and click Add, and then click Close.

-After you set up an AIX host group, perform the following steps to verify that the host ports match the AIX host:
+After you set up an AIX host group, complete the following steps to verify that the host ports match the AIX host: